GSA-TTS/identity-handbook/_articles/appdev-i18n.md

   - [See documentation for "Managing translation files"](https://github.com/18f/identity-idp#managing-translation-files)
 - Running `i18n-tasks add-missing` will generate placeholder values for all missing keys.
   - [See documentation for "`i18n-tasks add-missing`"](https://github.com/glebm/i18n-tasks#add-missing-keys)

+## Translation Integration Automation

+Currently, we have two scripts to streamline workflows to ensure consistency and efficiency across multilingual content

+1. Automate the process of integrating and updating translations
+2. Automate the process of screenshots

+### Translation Integration Script

+#### What it does
+This script automates the process of updating translations, streamlining what is currently a manual and cumbersome task.
+Instead of relying on error-prone copy-pasting between different formats, this script introduces a new workflow that eliminates the manual step altogether.
+This means faster and more accurate updates for new translations.

+##### When will this script come in handy?
+Content updates: When you are notified that a new or revised English content is ready to implement, the script can quickly add translations in seconds/minutes

+##### Team workflow example

+1. Translation Team Rep notifies an engineer that the translations have been returned from DoS and are ready to implement
+2. Engineer downloads the translation sheet tab (e.g., Sprint XYZ) as a .csv file ([Video demo in Slack](https://gsa-tts.slack.com/archives/C0847VCD3RT/p1734030685203639))
+3. Engineer runs the script
+4. Engineer creates and shares a PR with UX/Product to review and approve (Alternatively, a screenshot of the change can be shared in an acceptance thread)

+#### Get started

+1. Clone the [repository]( https://github.com/18F/hackathon-translations-import) to your local machine
+2. Ensure you have the necessary dependencies installed
+3. Download your team translation tracker spreadsheet as a `.csv` file (Ensure that you are in the correct tab)
+    - Use this [sample copy](https://docs.google.com/spreadsheets/d/1RwV9JC7NL2Z7B8cdjKn3g8XwcUEKjONmZq98gZRHQfc/edit?gid=1723091228#gid=1723091228) to test beforehand, if you want twiddle without touching the real one
+4. Run the script to test its functionality

+##### How to provide feedback

+Create an issue in the [repository](https://github.com/18F/hackathon-translations-import).

+### Screenshot Automation Script

+#### What it does

+This script is an automated tool that helps capture screenshots for Login.gov.
+Right now, the manual process of taking screenshots is slow.
+The script makes it easier and faster to grab visuals, so we can share updates with those who need them  quickly and efficiently.
+It takes the hassle out of manual screenshotting, helping everyone stay on the same page.

+##### When will this script come in handy?

+- **Scenario 1:** When stakeholders (UX, Product, Partnerships, etc.) request screenshots of new user flows or multiple pages, especially for 5+ pages.
+- **Scenario 2:** When an engineer has multiple screenshots to post in a PR or share in an acceptance thread.

+##### Team workflow example

+1. Stakeholder notifies an engineer that they need multiple screenshots from a user flow
+2. Engineer receives the URL strings requested to screenshot
+3. Engineer runs the script
+    - Script generates a file package
+4. Engineer downloads the file package
+5. Engineer shares the file package with the stakeholder
+6. Stakeholder opens the file package
+    - Stakeholder receives the screenshot images
+    - Stakeholder receives HTML files to view individual pages in their own web browser without needing to grab screenshots in the lower environment

+#### Get started

+1. Script is available in the `identity-idp` on a [branch](https://github.com/18F/identity-idp/tree/jmax/hackathon-dumping-screens-and-strings):
+2. Ensure that you have the necessary dependencies installed
+3. Assign a few designated URL strings you’d like to capture [Video demo in Slack](https://gsa-tts.slack.com/archives/C0847VCD3RT/p1734032192838459)
+3. Execute the `bin/ux-dump` script.
+The script takes the name of a scenario to execute.
+There are two sample scenarios currently, `ux-dumper/biometric_spec.rb` and `ux-dumper/mobile_flow_spec.rb`
+4. Review the output directory for the captured screenshots
+    - Feel free to test different user flows or scenarios to ensure the script works as expected in various situations

+##### How to provide feedback

+Unlike the first script, this script doesn’t have a dedicated repository.
+For now, please leave your feedback in the `login-appdev` channel.